fruitspunchsamurai/COMvision/README.md

 my best to ensure that all my codes are heavily commented on to ensure easy understanding.

 Currently, my codes are written in Python.
-This is due to the fact that Python is an easy language to pick up as well as the fact that i will be needing this language to program my Raspberry Pi.
+This is due to the fact that Python is an easy language to pick up as well as the fact that I will be needing this language to program my Raspberry Pi.